 What you'll learn

-- 17 usable tools and practices to increase the motivation, commitment and engagement of your team members
+- 17 usable tools and practices to increase the motivation, engagement, and performance of your team members

-- The core elements of a successful team or work group and how to use these elements to improve your team
+- The core elements of a successful team management how to use these elements to improve your team

-- The dimensions and balance among five high performance leadership roles
+- The dimensions and balance among five high performance team leadership roles

-- How to build a stronger and more effective team or work group
+- Employee engagement skills to build a stronger and more effective team or work group

 - A big picture view of your team and how to work "on" systems instead of "in" systems

-- Increase the engagement and commitment of your team members by involving them in meaningful decisions
+- Increase the engagement and motivation of your team members by involving them in meaningful decisions

 - How to spend more time in value-added activities and less time fighting fires